With new space discoveries happening weekly, it’s no surprise we wanted to write these 100 random & interesting facts about space!

-It has 5 large moons, and 22 small moons.
+It has 5 large moons and 22 small moons.
 Titania is the largest of Uranus’ moons and is the eighth largest moon in our solar system with an average diameter of 980.5 miles (1,578 kilometers).

 Because of its unique tilt, a season on Uranus is equivalent to 21 Earth years.

-Also the 97.77 degrees tilt on Uranus’ axis means that a day there only last 17 hours, 14 minutes and 24 seconds.
+Also, the 97.77 degrees tilt on Uranus’ axis means that a day there only last 17 hours, 14 minutes, and 24 seconds.

-Neptune’s moon, Triton, orbits the planet backwards.
+Neptune’s moon, Triton, orbits the planet in reverse.